-HTTP Prompt should work on Python 3.6 and newer.
+HTTP Prompt should work on Python 2.6, 2.7, 3.3 to 3.6.
 You can use any of these Python versions as your development environment, but using the latest version (3.6.x) is probably the best.
 You can install the latest Python with pyenv: